By the end of this section, you will be able to:

 - One “sig. fig.” is fine.
-There is no need to go beyond one significant figure when doing calculations to obtain an estimate.
+There is no need to go beyond one significant figure, or one digit in the coefficient of an expression in scientific notation, when doing calculations to obtain an estimate.
 In most cases, the order of magnitude is good enough.
 The goal is just to get in the ballpark figure, so keep the arithmetic as simple as possible.

 - Ask yourself: Does this make any sense?
 Last, check to see whether your answer is reasonable.
 How does it compare with the values of other quantities with the same dimensions that you already know or can look up easily?
 If you get some wacky answer (for example, if you estimate the mass of the Atlantic Ocean to be bigger than the mass of Earth, or some time span to be longer than the age of the universe), first check to see whether your units are correct.
 Then, check for arithmetic errors.
 Then, rethink the logic you used to arrive at your answer.
 If everything checks out, you may have just proved that some slick new idea is actually bogus.

 Mass of Earth’s OceansEstimate the total mass of the oceans on Earth.